LeadOmelet/godhead_ai_docs/features.md

 "What time is it?"
 ```
 ```
-"What time is it on the east coast?"
+\"What time is it on the east coast?\"
 ```
 \[Testing Needed.\]